AvaProtocol/OAK-docs/_docs/time-automation-explained.md

 ## 2. Enable proxy account creation and permissioning
 Enable users to create a proxy account that can be used only for future transactions and only by Turing Network via XCM.

-[OAK Foundation: Create account](https://github.com/AvaProtocol/substrate-parachain-template/pull/12) provides an example proxy pallet implementation.
+[Ava Protocol: Create account](https://github.com/AvaProtocol/substrate-parachain-template/pull/12) provides an example proxy pallet implementation.

-[OAK Foundation: Allow delegation](https://github.com/AvaProtocol/substrate-parachain-template/pull/14) provides an example delegation via proxy pallet.
+[Ava Protocol: Allow delegation](https://github.com/AvaProtocol/substrate-parachain-template/pull/14) provides an example delegation via proxy pallet.
 This example demonstrates the most permissive proxy type and may differ from the proxy implementation on other parachains.

 ## 3. Enable liquidity for fees (if applicable)
-Enable users to obtain $TUR or $OAK to pay for automation fees:
+Enable users to obtain $TUR or $Ava Protocol to pay for automation fees:

 1. The inclusion fee to store the future extrinsic(s).
 2. The execution fee when the future extrinsic(s) are triggered.